Easter Epic: Boxscore

+Broadcasting

 Epilogue

 The "Epic" concluded at 1:58 a.m. local time, 6 hours and 18 minutes after the first face-off.
 Kelly Hrudey stopped 73 shots over the seven periods, including 50 straight from the end of the second period on.
 Mason stopped 54 shots, including 36 from the end of regulation until LaFontaine beat him to end the marathon.

-The Islanders had to regain their composure, as well as their strength, as they advanced to the Patrick Division Finals against a rested Philadelphia Flyers squad.
+The Islanders had to regain their composure, as well as their strength, as they advanced to the Patrick Division finals against a rested Philadelphia Flyers squad.
 They once again fell behind three games to one, and once again tied the series with consecutive victories.
 However, their luck ran out in Game 7, as Philadelphia won decisively, 5–1, to win the series.
-The Flyers went on to defeat the Montreal Canadiens in the Wales Conference Finals in six games before eventually losing in the Stanley Cup Finals to the Edmonton Oilers.
+The Flyers went on to defeat the Montreal Canadiens in the Wales Conference finals in six games before eventually losing in the Stanley Cup Finals to the Edmonton Oilers.

 At the time, the game gave the Islanders franchise the unique accomplishment of having won both the shortest (0:11 in game 3 of 1975 preliminary series vs. the New York Rangers) and longest overtime series-deciding games in the history of the Stanley Cup playoffs.
 The longest elimination game mark would be surpassed in 2008 when the sixth and deciding game between the Dallas Stars and the San Jose Sharks took 16 seconds longer than the Easter Epic before the Stars scored to eliminate the Sharks.
 However, the Islanders still own the distinction of winning the shortest and longest overtime winner-take-all games in playoff history.